bravesoftdz/bayesfilter/README.md

 ##### A categoriser

-This takes a set of categories and calculates the probability of a piece of text belong to one of them.
+This takes a set of categories and calculates the probability of a piece of text belonging to each of them.